 When implementing Six Sigma projects, two methodologies are often employed.
 Although each method uses five phases each, these two are distinguished from each other using 5-letter acronyms and their specific uses.

-DMAIC – is the project methodology used to improve processes and maximize productivity of current business practices.
+DMAIC – is the project methodology used to improve processes and maximise productivity of current business practices.
 The 5 letters stand for:

 - D – Define (the problem)